flrngel/simple-estimator-and-sagemaker/README.md

 # simple-estimator-and-sagemaker 👋

-> Simple guide to use tf.estimator and deploy to AWS SageMaker
+> Simple guide to use tf.estimator and deploy to AWS SageMaker (after training with your GPU)

 ## Usage